JOIN NOW!

 • Online by clicking here.

+Check-in will begin at 10:30am on Saturday at Urban Jungle (1526 E. Passyunk) where you can also purchase tickets if you haven’t gotten them by then.
 Following the Tour, participants are invited to the Cantina (East Passyunk Ave and Morris St.) for an after party from 3pm to 5pm.
 Anyone with their Garden Tour ticket will receive 20 percent off food and drinks.
 We’ll see you on the Tour!
+Our goal is to sell at least 100 tickets.
+We can only do this if you dig deep and pull out a twenty (or two) at one of the locations below and purchase a ticket.
+(Heck, the food and drink specials alone make it a worthwhile purchase.)

 Share